"I believe that banking

 era, before 1973, the fixed exchange rate system was the norm among western

-rate exports more than it imports so that foreign reserves
+rates exported more than it imported, its foreign reserves

-leaks out on imports, the amount of money in the country increases.
+leaks out on imports, the amount of money in the country is increased.

-This additional money enables people to spend more in the country
+That additional money enabled people to spend more in the country

 Increased spending and national debt